-Required for graduation: weighted class

-PREREQUISITE: At least a "C" average in English 1E or an "A" in English I and teacher recommendation
+Required for graduation: weighted class Fee: None PREREQUISITE: At least a "C" average in English 1E or an "A" in English I and teacher recommendation

 English 10E is designed for the self-motivated English student.
 It is a continuation of English 9E involving the mastery of more advanced writing skills, library/research work, interpersonal communication, and college-level reading.
-This course will prepare the student for reading novels and writing analysis papers at the college level.
+This course will prepare the student for reading novels and writing analysis papers at the college level

-#060 English 3 1 Credit Fee: None
+#060 English 3 1 Credit Required for graduation Fee: None